 Children of the Devolution!

 Poetry from across the dis-United Kingdom, representing nations that have defined their own political & imaginative independence.
-John Glenday (Scotland) will be joined by Paula Cunningham (Northern Ireland) and Samantha Wynne-Rhydderch (Wales).
+John Glenday (Scotland) was joined by Paula Cunningham (Northern Ireland) and Samantha Wynne-Rhydderch (Wales).

 Paula Cunningham’s first poetry chapbook, A Dog called Chance was published by Smith/Doorstop in 1999 – she has also written drama and short fiction.
 Her first full poetry collection Heimlich’s Manoeuvre, from Smith Doorstop, was shortlisted for the Fenton-Aldeburgh First Collection Prize in 2013.